NamNhiBinhHipHop/chatbot/README.md

 ## 🔒 Security

-- API keys are stored in environment variables
+- API keys are stored in configuration files
 - No sensitive data is committed to the repository
 - Large files and virtual environments are excluded
 - Rate limiting prevents server overload